-The Dzongkha Development Commission is the leading institute in the country for the advancement of Dzongkha, the national language of Bhutan.
-It is an independent organisation established by the Fourth King of Bhutan, His Majesty the King Jigme Singye Wangchuk, in 1986.
+The Dzongkha Development Commission (DDC) is the premier institute in the country for the advancement of Dzongkha, the national language of Bhutan.
+It is an independent organisation established by His Majesty the King Jigme Singye Wangchuk, the Fourth King of Bhutan in 1986.

-To preserve and promote the use of Dzongkha, the office carries out planning for the implementation of Dzongkha through the education system and public service of the country as well as codification and elaboration of the language.
+To preserve and promote the use of Dzongkha, the office carries out planning for the implementation of Dzongkha through the education system and public service in the country as well as codification and elaboration of the language.
 Codification essentially takes the form of writing grammars, dictionaries, and orthographical rules, etc. in order to standardize the language.
-Elaboration or functional development includes terminological modernisation and the coining of new words as required.
+Elaboration or functional development includes terminological modernisation and coining of new words, as required.

-The office is also continually dedicated to developing standards based support and increased functionality for Dzongkha on all popular computing platforms.
-The most widely used computing system for Dzongkha is the Unicode based system developed and delivered by this office, which works well on all recent versions of the MS Windows, Linux, & Apple OSX operating systems; on the Internet and in applications such as OpenOffice, Microsoft Office and Adobe’s InDesign.
-In future we hope to develop support for Dzongkha on mobile computing and communications devices.
+The office is continually dedicated to developing standards based support and increased functionality for Dzongkha on all popular computing platforms.
+The most widely used computing system for Dzongkha is the Unicode based system developed and delivered by this office.
+It works well on all recent versions of the MS Windows, Linux & Apple OSX operating systems, on the Internet and in applications such as OpenOffice, Microsoft Office and Adobe's InDesign.
+We are also developing support for Dzongkha on mobile computing and communication devices.